GLOBRIDGE-PROJECT/PICK-TOKEN/README.md

 # PICK-TOKEN
-PICK is new Token of LIUM
+PICK is next Gen of LIUM TOKEN